 - If offered a MIRA, you must devote at least 51% of your time available for research to the award; however, note that taking less than 51% salary for the PI is allowed and in no case should more than 51% be requested.

 - Unlike previous rounds, you may have an NIGMS R01 application and a MIRA application under review at the same time.
 Should both applications score well enough to be considered for funding, you will be required to withdraw one or the other.

 - Applications that don’t fall within NIGMS’ mission will be returned without review, so be sure to contact me or the program director whose scientific area is closest to yours to discuss your proposal while in the planning stages!

 These and many other topics related to the MIRA ESI FOA are covered in detail in a newly-released set of frequently asked questions.

-We’ll also be hosting a webinar to discuss the FOA and answer your specific questions about the program on Monday, July 10, from 1:30-2:30 p.m.
+We’ll also be hosting a webinar to discuss the FOA (no longer available) and answer your specific questions about the program on Monday, July 10, from 1:30-2:30 p.m.
 EDT.
 The site is compatible with mobile devices.
 For an audio-only presentation, call 1-888-989-5313 and enter passcode 8866047.
 We plan to post the archived webinar and slides on the MIRA webpage after the event.

 Misidentified and contaminated cell lines are believed to be a significant cause of irreproducible and non-generalizable research results.
 Although this issue has been widely discussed, including on this blog, surveys have shown that many researchers find the costs, time and effort of cell line authentication to be barriers to using it as a routine quality-control measure.
 There’s a new trans-NIH Small Business Innovation Research (SBIR) initiative that aims to reduce these barriers and make cell line authentication affordable and routine.